QuantitativeImagingLaboratory/assignment-2-gauribulbule/report.md

 Question 2 - > Filtering:

 To compute fourier transform and inverse fourier transform of an image, I have used opencv (cv2) functions.
 Full scale contrast stretch is applied on final filtered grayscale image.
+Negative of image is taken only for high pass filters.

 I also observed that with opencv, when a high pass filter is applied, final output image looks different than an image when a numpy functions are used.
 For opencv edges of an image looked better than when numpy functions are applied.
+So I have used opencv.

 Low pass filters: